 Want Help to Build Trust With Your Audience and Grow Your Business?

 If you’re starting a business, or have been in business for a while and feel stuck or overwhelmed feel free to reach out to me.
 I work one-on-one and also offer group coaching.
-To learn more about me join my Facebook group Create from your Highest Joy with Jen Ramsey.
+To learn more about me join my Facebook group Fearlessly Authentic, Focused and On Fire with Jen Ramsey.
 If you want to get clear on your audience, your message, how to build your list & sell without being salesy this group is for you.

 Do you ask for client testimonials?
 Love to know if you do and what works for you!